sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/frozen-naraka.md

 ## Utpala Aura

-[SP: 0][CD: 25s] Generates a 12s Field that moves with the wielder.
+[SP 소모: 0][재사용 대기 시간: 25초] Generates a 12s Field that moves with the wielder.
 In the AOE, the wielder gains Ignore Interrupt and 50% Total DMG Reduction.
 Enemies in AOE take 25.0% more Ice DMG and gradually lose Movement Speed and ATK Speed till they freeze.
 Tap the Weapon Skill button again to unleash a Special ATK (1 time per Field) that deals 300% + 800% ATK of Ice DMG against enemies in front.
 CD starts only after the Field disappears.

 ## Frigid Incense